MirrorNetworking/Mirror/docs/Classes/SyncDictionary.md

 # SyncDictionary

-SyncDictionaries contain an unordered list of items, each with two fields: a "key" and a "value".
+A SyncDictionary is an associative array containing an unordered list of items, each with two fields: a "key" and a "value".
 Using the "key", like an int or string identifier, you can retrieve the "value", which could be a name in string form, a struct of player data, or some JSON about a match.
 SyncDictionaries work much like SyncLists--when you make a change on the server, the change is propagated to all clients and the Callback is called.

 ## Simple Example